tokenized/docs/protocol-asset-creation.md

             <td class="a10">TradeRestrictions</td>
             <td class="a10">3</td>
             <td class="a10">GBR</td>
             <td class="a10"><abbr title="Asset can only be traded within the trade restrictions.
 Eg. AUS - Australian residents only.
 EU - European Union residents only.">Asset can only be traded within the trade restrictions.
-Eg. AUS - Aus ...
-Hover for more</abbr></td>
+Eg. AUS - Australian residents on ...</abbr></td>
             <td class="a10">string</td>
             <td class="a10"></td>
         </tr>